 always the first option in the drop-down menu and the

 default attribute value.

 datetime array.
 There is no default value.
 See

 for more information on

 After you define custom attributes for a requirement set, you can set the custom attribute value for each requirement.
 Select the requirement in the Requirements Editor.
-In the right pane, under Custom Attributes, enter the desired value in the field.
+In the Details pane, under Custom Attributes, enter the desired value in the field.

 If you do not define a value for

 Combobox type custom attributes for a requirement, the value will be set

 defined in the Custom Attribute Registries pane for the requirement set.